PaddlePaddle/docs/doc/fluid/advanced_guide/dygraph_to_static/debugging_en.md

 This section will introduce several debugging methods recommended by Dynamic Graph to Static Graph (hereafter called Dynamic-to-Staic).

+> **NOTE:**
+>
-**NOTE**: Please ensure that the dynamic graph code before transformation can run successfully.
+> Please ensure that the dynamic graph code before transformation can run successfully.
 It is recommended to call [paddle.jit.ProgramTranslator().enable(False)](../../api/dygraph/ProgramTranslator_en.html#enable) to disable Dynamic-to-Static, and run dynamic graph code as follows:

 ```python
 import paddle